silane/datetime-js/README.md

 Date and time library for JavaScript similar to Python's "datetime" package.

-Available for ES Module, Common JS and browser(CDN).
+Available for TypeScript, ES Module, Common JS and browser(CDN).

 ## Getting Started with Browser
 Add `script` tag to your HTML.